factorgroup/nightmarket/trustedsetup/CONTRIBUTE.md

 5. Discard your `entropy` string, i.e. the toxic waste!

 6. PR into this repo.

-7. The coordinator will apply a random beacon after your contribution
+7. The coordinator will apply a random beacon after your contribution and generate `...YOURNUMBER_randomized.zkey`.

-8. Your PR will be merged into `main`
+8. Your PR will be merged into `main` and ready for the next contribution.